bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gibbs.md

 * Gibbs' work on vector analysis was also of major importance in pure mathematics.
 * Using ideas of Grassmann, Gibbs produced a system much more easily applied to physics than that of Hamilton.
 * A series of five papers by Gibbs on the electromagnetic theory of light were published between 1882 and 1889.
-* Except for his early years and the three years in Europe, Gibbs spent his whole life living in the same house which his father had built only a short distance from the school Gibbs had attended, the College at which he had studied and the University where he worked the whole of his life.
 * Gibbs was highly esteemed by his friends, but U.S. science was too preoccupied with practical questions to make much use of his profound theoretical work during his lifetime.
 * The American Mathematical Society named a lecture series in honour of Gibbs.